What is the PaleoEdge?

 Today, the majority of wheat today no longer resembles the wheat of our ancestors and is the cause of many modern health issues.
 I recommend avoiding all wheat products, and choosing slow-rise sourdough rye or einkorn if you are going to have bread.
 If you are in a position where you can’t avoid wheat, choose sourdough bread.
 The ingredients should only include flour, sourdough starter, water and sea salt.
 If it says “yeast” and contains hard to pronounce preservatives, it’s not real sourdough.
 Fermentation helps break down energy depleting gluten and mineral blocking phytic acid.
 One study published in 2007 in the peer-reviewed Applied and Environmental Microbiology found that when wheat bread was thoroughly fermented, it reduced gluten levels from roughly 75,000 parts per million to 12—a level that technically qualifies as gluten-free.
 Sourdough rye is the traditional bread of cold climates like Scandinavia, Switzerland, and Russia.

 I’m not convinced from a clinical and anthropological view that oats and white rice are as sinister as wheat, rice has had issues with heavy metal contamination and toxins have been found to be high on oats.
-Lentils provide an inexpensive source of protein and fiber when prepared correctly (higher fiber benefits women’s estrogen levels but not men’s testosterone), chickpeas are made into hummus and freshly ground flax can be added to a meal for extra omega-3’s and fiber.
+Lentils provide an inexpensive source of protein and fiber when prepared correctly (higher fiber benefits women’s estrogen levels but not men’s testosterone), chickpeas are made into hummus and freshly ground flax can be added to a meal for extra fiber.
 Most beans (chickpeas are an exception) are avoided due to the digestive strain it causes many people due to improper soaking and cooking techniques.
-You can of course choose to avoid this category all together and you will not be deficient in any vitamins or minerals.
+You can, of course, choose to avoid this category altogether and you will not be deficient in any vitamins or minerals.